 Oh, and if your iPod Touch is frozen, you can try these same steps to fix a frozen or locked up device.

-Note: The “Sleep/Wake” button is located on the right side of the iPhone 6.
+Note: The “Sleep/Wake” button is located on the right side of the iPhone 6 and 7.
 It is located on the top of the iPhone 5 and lower models.